pahulbinsky/pahulba/README.md

 UPD_2026-07-12: Just launched my custom Chrome cache cleaner.
 Existing tools couldn't guarantee even an 80% clear rate, so I built my own solution.

 UPD_2026-07-25: Аdded some cool features for Arduino.
 If you have any questions, text me on TG.

+UPD_2026-07-28:downloaded the config file for the Xbox Freeboot firmware